treyhunner/treyhunner.github.com/source/_posts/2017-07-21-craft-your-python-like-poetry.markdown

 There are yet more ways to resolve this problem.
 For example we could try to use intermediary variables to avoid line wrapping entirely.

 Chained methods pose a different problem for line wrapping than single method calls and require a different solution.
-Focus on readability when picking a preferred solution and be consistent with the solution you pick.
+Focus on readability when picking a preferred solution and be consistent with the solution you pick.  **Consistency lies at the heart of readability**.

 ### Example: Dictionary Literals